DenyTsjapanov/Milestone-Project-3/README.md

-# Milestone Project 3 ("WANTiT!") deployed at: https://i-wanna-app.herokuapp.com/
+# Milestone Project 3 ("WANTiT!")

+Project is deployed with Heroku at: https://i-wanna-app.herokuapp.com/

 "WANTiT!" is a basic wishlist app.
 It provides the function (under the CRUD method) to create, view, edit and/or delete items by user's input.
 A user can create an account, after which he can create items to be stored inside of the wishlist.
 These items are presented in a Bootstrap card form, providing basic information, such as tyhe item's name, optional description, price and a button that targets a link to an online webshop offering said item/product.
 Whilst logged in, the user can the view his/her profile to view all items, and subsequently edit or completely remove items from the account.
 When not logged it, all users have access to viewing all stored and uploaded items as part of the "Get ideas for a gift" understanding.